 - 1. On the World Wide Web Go to: www.ihsa.org - 2.
 Click on School's and Officials Center login - 3.
 Enter your User ID (5 digits, a letter followed by 4 numbers) - 4.
-Enter your unique Coaches password (each coach is assigned their own password) - The following information is located under the Sport & Activity Tracker.
-With the coaches password login, coaches will be able to view and complete items and watch for important deadlines to keep teams/individuals eligible to compete in any IHSA sport/activity. - a) Rules Bulletin (contains Important Information and Rules changes for the current season) - b) Rules Presentation/Video (required yearly) - c) PES Examination (required, one time) - d) New in 2014: Concussion Examination (required every two years) - e) Online List of Participants (yearly) - 6.
+Enter the password assigned to them - The following information is located under the Sport & Activity Tracker.
+With the coaches password login, coaches will be able to view and complete items and watch for important deadlines to keep teams/individuals eligible to compete in any IHSA sport/activity. - a) Rules Bulletin (contains Important Information and Rules changes for the current season) - b) Rules Presentation/Video (required yearly) - c) PES Examination (required, one time) - d) Concussion Examination (required every two years by the State of Illinois) - e) Online List of Participants (yearly) - 6.
 State Final Information - 7.
 Manual for Schools